Instatext: How Does It Compare With Grammarly and Wordtune?

 Just a short, purposely bad sentence for the Grammarly example.
 If you see a word with a red underline, just accept the suggestions on the left sidebar and if you need to reject a sentence, simply click on the trash bin icon at the bottom of each suggestion.
 Then you’re all set!

 But what if you have a longer write-up?
-You can still just continue to accept or reject the suggestions from there.
+Well, you can still just continue to accept or reject the suggestions from there.
 Grammarly will automatically redirect you to the word or phrase that needs to be changed.

 I’d like to mention though that when you have a longer write-up, Grammarly tends to slow down Google docs a lot.
 It’s part of the reason why I just stopped paying for Grammarly premium.